Schofield Barracks wastewater treatment plant view SUEZ

 Energy costs in Hawaii are among the highest in the United States with the Hawaiian average about 170% higher than the US national average.
 The negative economic impact of high energy cost was taking a toll on the Schofield plant and they were looking for a more energy efficient alternative for their membrane bioreactors (MBR).

-Because Schofield’s primary objective was to reduce energy consumption and operation and maintenance costs, SUEZ proposed a LEAPmbr upgrade that would accomplish this with minimal change to their plant configuration.
+Because Schofield’s primary objective was to reduce energy consumption and operation and maintenance costs, Veolia Water Technologies & Solutions proposed a LEAPmbr upgrade that would accomplish this with minimal change to their plant configuration.
 Existing 340 ft2 membranes were replaced by 370 ft2 membranes as part of the regular membrane replacement process.
 The goal of the upgrade was to reduce energy consumption.
 The proposed configuration provided the following benefits:

 - Increased membrane reliability due to design simplification (reduced aeration equipment and controls)